joshuaagbroko/Nigeria-Conflict-Analysis/README.md

 ## Analysis
 The analysis includes various exploratory data analysis (EDA) techniques to uncover insights from the conflict data.
 This includes:

-Temporal analysis of conflict incidents over time Geospatial analysis to visualize the distribution of conflicts across Nigeria Analysis of casualty statistics and trends Identification of major conflict parties and their involvement
+- Temporal analysis of conflict incidents over time
+- Geospatial analysis to visualize the distribution of conflicts across Nigeria
+- Analysis of casualty statistics and trends
+- Identification of major conflict parties and their involvement

+## Requirements

+- SQL database (e.g., MySQL, SQL Server) for data preprocessing.
+- Tableau Desktop or Tableau Public for visualization.
+- R and and an IDE (e.g. RStudio)

 ## Contributing
 Contributions to this project are welcome!
 If you have ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.